Setting Up and Configuring a Logi Report Server Cluster

 - In the Cluster Memory Storage Number of Copies text box, specify how many memory copies will be shared in the cluster.
 The property value should be a positive integer and the default value is 2.
 If there are quite a few clustered servers in a Logi Report Server Cluster, sharing memory in all cluster nodes would increase the network load exceedingly which may lead to poor server performance and scalability.

-- Check Notify via E-mail When a Server Is Down if you need to notify somebody via e-mail when a server in the cluster is down, then in the E-mail Address text box, input the e-mail addresses of the people to whom you want to send a notification e-mail.
+- Select Notify via E-mail When a Server Is Down if you need to notify somebody via e-mail when a server in the cluster is down, then in the E-mail Address text box, type the e-mail addresses of the people to whom you want to send a notification e-mail.

-- In the following text boxes, specify the corresponding directories if necessary.
+- In the following text boxes, you can specify the corresponding directories.
 If they are not set, the default directories will be used.